-- Backwards & Forwards: Greek Scholar Fritz Rienecker wrote, "The Passover celebrated two events, the deliverance from Egypt and the anticipated coming Messianic deliverance."
-So too, the Lord's Supper celebrates two events, our past deliverance from sin through Jesus' death on the cross and the anticipated Second Coming.
-Thus, it is not unusual that Jesus would have also cast a forward look to the Lord's Supper.
-Jesus, our sacrificial Passover lamb, promised to come back for His bride, the church, and to set up His Kingdom.
+- Both Backwards & Forwards: Greek Scholar Fritz Rienecker wrote, "The Passover celebrated two events, the deliverance from Egypt and the anticipated coming Messianic deliverance."
+So too, the Lord's Supper celebrates two events, past deliverance from sin through Jesus' death, and His future return.
 The Passover (turned Lord's Supper) is a foreshadowing of the wedding banquet of the Lamb (Re 19).
-Celebrated as an actual meal, the Lord's Supper is like rehearsal dinner for the marriage banquet of the lamb. - The Baptist Faith and Message of 2000: "The Lord's Supper is a symbolic act of obedience whereby members of the church ... memorialize the death of the Redeemer and anticipate His second coming" (italics mine). - Reason #1: The Lord's Supper should be an actual meal because the best way to picture the future marriage banquet of the Lamb is with an actual banquet now. - 2.
-What do the following texts indicate about how first-century Jews envisioned heaven?
+Celebrated as an actual meal, the Lord's Supper is like rehearsal dinner for the marriage banquet of the lamb. - Example: Like crossing a busy street, don't forget to look both directions when celebrating the Lord's Supper. - The Baptist Faith and Message of 2000: "The Lord's Supper is a symbolic act of obedience whereby members of the church ... memorialize the death of the Redeemer and anticipate His second coming" (italics mine). - Concept: The best way to picture the future marriage banquet of the Lamb is through celebrating the Lords Supper as a meal now. - People today think of heaven as floating on clouds, playing harps.
+How did how first-century Jews envision heaven?
 Exodus 19:16-23, 24:9-11, Matthew 8:11, Luke 14:15, Revelation 19:7-9.
-Some people today think of heaven as a time of floating on clouds, playing harps.
-This is not how the people of the Bible envisioned heaven.
-They pictured it as a time of feasting in the Messiah's presence, thus the imagery of the wedding banquet of the Lamb. - Matthew 8:11 ... many shall come from east and west, and recline at the table with Abraham, and Isaac, and Jacob, in the kingdom of heaven. - Luke 14:15 Blessed is everyone who shall eat bread in the kingdom of God! - This Jewish picture of heaven to be feasting in God's presence may stem from the Sinai experience.
-Mount Sinai shook as thunder sounded, lightening flashed, a trumpet sounded and smoke clouds enveloped it.
-God warned that any living thing which touched the mountain would be killed (Ex 19:16-23).
-However, in contrast to this: - ESV Exodus 24:9-11 Moses ... and seventy of the elders of Israel went up, and they saw the God of Israel ...
-And he did not lay his hand on the chief men of the people of Israel; they beheld God, and ate and drank. - Reason #2: A second reason the Lord's Supper should be a banquet relates to the Biblical imagery for heaven: feasting in the kingdom of God.
+In contrast, the Hebrews pictured it as a time of feasting in the Messiah's presence (thus the imagery of the wedding banquet of the Lamb). - Matthew 8:11 ... many shall come from east and west, and recline at the table with Abraham, and Isaac, and Jacob, in the kingdom of heaven. - Luke 14:15 Blessed is everyone who shall eat bread in the kingdom of God! - The Hebrew imagery of heaven may stem from the Sinai experience: thunder, lightning, blaring trumpet, and smoke.
+Anything that touched the mountain was to be killed (Ex 19:16-23).
+However, in stark contrast: - ESV Exodus 24:9-11 Moses ... and seventy of the elders of Israel went up, and they saw the God of Israel ...
+And he did not lay his hand on the chief men of the people of Israel; they beheld God, and ate and drank. - Concept: One reason the Lord's Supper should be a meal is because Jesus promised to come back and eat it with us again, and the Biblical imagery for heaven is feasting in the kingdom of God.